HAIR CARE PRODUCTS (NON-COLORING)

 17119

-Though many chemicals in cosmetics present little or absolutely no risk, dozens have been associated with considerable health issues, including cancer, and neurological harm.
-Cosmetic chemicals gain entry to the body through inhalation, ingestion, and the skin, and cause the same problems as food chemicals, per this site.
+While the majority of chemicals in beauty products and cosmetics present little or no danger, dozens have been linked with severe health issues, including cancer, reproductive and neurological harm, and developmental delays.
+Chemicals in cosmetics invade the body through internal use, the skin, and inhalation, and pose similar problems as food chemicals, per this site.

-Chemicals and contaminants associated with cancer can be found in food and various other everyday products.
-Yet, no area of consumer products is subject to less government inspection than cosmetics, including C. O. Bigelow Mentha Hair Mint-Infused Invigorating Conditioner.
-Although many of the contaminants and chemicals in cosmetics and personal care products in all likelihood present minimal risk, your exposure to some has been associated with worrying health disorders, such as cancer.
+Chemicals and contaminants associated with cancer are found in food, water, and several other everyday items.
+Yet, no kind of consumer items is accountable to less government direction than cosmetics, including C. O. Bigelow Mentha Hair Mint-Infused Invigorating Conditioner.
+While many of the chemicals in cosmetics and personal care products very likely pose little risk, subjection to some has been associated with significant health problems, including cancer.